Tag Archives: God’s will

 This is a new concept for me and difficult for me to grasp.
 No one that I know has ever articulated such feelings to me.
 I’ve certainly never felt that way.
 I have questioned my love for God (or at least the depth of it) many times, but never the other way ’round.

 I know God loves me because here I am.
 I’m living proof that God thought of me – conceptualized me.
 For a while, I was merely an imaginary person in the mind of God.
 Even after thinking of poor, imperfect me, He went on with His idea and created me anyway.
 Before all of that, He died for me.
-Now, He’s not only created a place for me in heaven, but He sees me through life, He ordains my steps, convicts me, comforts me, etc. In short, He involves Himslef in every tiny aspect of my life.
+Now, He’s not only created a place for me in His kingdom, but He sees me through life, He ordains my steps, convicts me, comforts me, etc. In short, He involves Himself in every tiny aspect of my life.

 And He loves you too!